 Recommendation Status Progress Highlights Conduct a consumer- directed media campaign about opioid risks.
 Implementing PDPH launched a media campaign ("Don't Take the Risk", www.donttaketherisk.org) in May 2017, which effectively raised awareness about the risks of prescription painkillers via television and social media.
 A second wave of the campaign will start in early 2018.
 2. Conduct a public education campaign about naloxone.
 Planning PDPH is developing a campaign to increase awareness about the signs and symptoms of overdose, how to obtain and use naloxone, and the Good Samaritan law.
-It is anticipated that the campaign will launch in early 2018.
-PDPH and DBHIDS continue to: Raise awareness about opioid overdoses and naloxone through public educational sessions and trainings.
+The campaign will launch in early 2018.
+PDPH and DBHIDS continue to: • raise awareness about opioid overdoses and naloxone through public educational sessions and trainings.
 3. Destigmatize opioid use disorder and its treatment.
-Planning / Implementing DBHIDS is developing a page on the DBHIDS website to inform the public and other key stakeholders about the community based treatment options for Medication-Assisted Treatment (MAT) in the city, so current capacity is optimized, and individuals with opioid use disorder (OUD) are directed to evidence-based treatments.
-DBHIDS is planning Community Empowerment Mini-Grants to address the opioid epidemic by issuing small grants in the community.
-DBHIDS has a staff team visiting DBHIDS-Funded Recovery Houses to provide information on MAT to provider staff.
-DBHIDS continues to: Require all halfway houses to accept individuals on all forms of MAT and psychiatric medications to decrease discrimination.
-Host MAT trainings, most recently to homeless outreach and safe haven staff, and provide on-site technical assistance for providers to increase knowledge related to MAT.
-Encourage individuals who achieved recovery through MAT to share their recovery stories to be utilized for storytelling opportunities.
-Develop opportunities to host MAT information on the Evidence-based Practice and Innovation Center (EPIC) website in collaboration with the SAMHSA Addiction Technology Transfer Center.
-4. Improve health care professional education.
-Planning / Implementing PDPH and DBHIDS mailed opioid and benzodiazepine prescribing guidelines to 16,000 health care providers in Southeastern PA.
-Since the last status report, PDPH launched in November 2017 an academic detailing program, in which 1,400 health care providers across the city receive one-on-one guidance on how to prescribe judiciously.
+Planning / Implementing , 4.
+Improve health care professional education.
+Implementing PDPH and DBHIDS mailed opioid and benzodiazepine prescribing guidelines to 16,000 health care providers in Southeastern PA.
+In November 2017, PDPH launched an academic detailing program, in which 1,400 health care providers across the city receive one-on-one guidance on how to prescribe judiciously.
 Leadership from PDPH and DBHIDS visited all of the major health systems serving adult patients in Philadelphia, and is working with them to reduce overprescribing of opioids and benzodiazepines.
-The City is also developing a provider dashboard for the Medicaid system to be utilized to identify and educate high volume providers of opioids.
-5. Establish insurance policies that support safer opioid prescribing and appropriate treatment.
-Implementing PDPH participated in a statewide discussion with insurers in Harrisburg, and is continuing to work with public and private health insurers to establish policies that support safer opioid prescribing and improve access to medication assisted treatment.
-Independence Blue Cross and all four Medicaid managed care organizations in Philadelphia areimplementing policies to reduce overprescribing to their members.
+The City also developed a provide dashboard for the Medicaid system to educate high volume providers of opioids.
+These were mailed to 2,631 providers in December 2017.
+5. Establish insurance 5.
+Establish insurance Implementing PDPH participated in a statewide discussion with insurers in Harrisburg, and is policies that support continuing to work with public and private health insurers to establish policies safer opioid prescribing that support safer opioid prescribing and improve access to medication and appropriate assisted treatment.
+Independence Blue Cross and all four Medicaid managed treatment. care organizations in Philadelphia areimplementing policies to reduce overprescribing to their members.